Gabriel Wollner studies questions of economic and environmental justice

 At the Humboldt-Universität zu Berlin, Wollner would like to intensify collaboration with other disciplines to link the political philosophy with applied-orientated question on transformation processes.
 His four-person team is correspondingly made up of philosophers versed in economics and political science.
 From the postdoctoral researcher to the student assistant, each of them can be called “returnee from abroad”.
 With roots in the Rhineland and Brandenburg, the research group leader himself has spent the last thirteen years in Britain and the United States.
 He studied at Oxford and Harvard, earned his doctorate at University College London and taught at the London School of Economics.

-Since February 2015, Gabriel Wollner has been the head of the Research Group “Global Challenges in Economic and Environmental Ethics” at IRI THESys, and is also a junior professor at the Department of Philosophy.
+From 2015-2018, Gabriel Wollner was head of the IRI THESys Research Group “Global Challenges in Economic and Environmental Ethics” and a junior professor at HU’s Department of Philosophy.